 Based on Canadian journalist Ian Brown’s memoir of life with his son, The Boy in the Moon tells a deeply moving story about a family’s struggle to raise a child with a severe disability.

-The Boy in the Moon asks deep, unanswerable questions about the values we ascribe to human lives, our own, and those around us.
-It is a story of pain and beauty that asks vital questions about family, human strength and frailty.
+The Boy in the Moon is a story of pain and beauty that asks vital questions about family, frailty and the values we ascribe to human lives, our own, and those around us.

 Written by Emil Sher based on the book by Ian Brown.
 Directed by Chelsea Haberlin.

 In development, with production slated for Spring 2020.

 Photo of Walker and Ian Brown by Peter Power / The Globe and Mail.